 Vinyl at Its Finest

 If you’re only just beginning your journey into the world of vinyl and starting your own vinyl collection, it’s possible that the various formats available might seem confusing.
 What are the differences between a 7” and a 12”?
 What’s an LP versus a 45?
+Is there a difference between an LP player versus a record player?
 The good news is that we have the answers.
 In this article, we will cover, among other topics, the options for vinyl record speeds and discuss their histories as well as what these speeds mean for your records and record player choices.

 Here is a list of the topics covered: